Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script creates a dir in another dir
+this script moves a file from 1 dir to another dir